oljimenez/vanilla-icecream/README.md

 Step 2:
 - Create a `.tsx` file for your component, example `Box.tsx` and call createComponent function that you create previously.
 It will return a React Component.
 Something like this.
+- This function need a required parameter called `type`, that allow you to define the type of the component that you are creating.
+This allows you to create all type of HTML component and one give your component the native props of that type of component.
+- An example is html `button` vs `div`, `button` element have it a native prop called type and `div` does not have it
 ```tsx
    //Box now is a React Component and you can use it everywhere you want
   const Box = createComponent('div');
 ```

 Step 2.1:
-- To this function you can pass others props for `Default Styles`as second parameter.
+- To this function you can pass others props for `Default Styles`as second optional parameter.
 - This prop give you 3 - 4 ways of  you apply default styles to your component.

 ```tsx